 The Pillowfort bins haven’t held up very well after 2 years.
 I recommend picking something else within Pillowfort’s line of bins.
 UPDATE: These are no longer sold by Target.
 But they’re Y-weave bins seem sturdy enough to be a great alternative.

 Besides the decorative bins, the playroom has evolved over time since we completed the benches.
-In the beginning, we used faux wood foam mat tiles to serve as supportive flooring:
+In the beginning, we used faux wood foam mat tiles to serve as supportive flooring for little ones:

-We’re happy with how it grew and evolved with our daughter over time, to support her developmental stages and activities therein.
-We traded out down brightly colored toys with more neutral colors and open-ended toys.
+We’re happy with how it grew and evolved with our daughter over time, to support her developmental stages and activities.
+After a while, we traded out down brightly colored toys with more neutral colors and open-ended toys.
 We also added wall hangings.

 I’m a sucker for blue and white decor.
 Especially if it has a nautical or coastal vibe.
 What’s your favorite decorating style?

 Enjoy Your Playroom Benches!

 There you have it!
 Our IKEA Kallax hack for a playroom in a living room.
 I hope this helps you in your own journey to personalize a play space or DIY a storage bench.
 I just love a good IKEA hack, don’t you?
 If you have one, please share it in the comments below!